-In order to maximize one’s digestive health, many individuals consume probiotic supplements or specific probiotic-rich foods (e.g. live culture: kefir, yogurt, sauerkraut, etc.).
-While the knowledge regarding probiotic health continues to expand, many individuals are unaware that digestive health and probiotics are just as important for their pets as well.
-The numerous benefits of probiotics in pets parallel that of humans and not only involve enrichment of “good” bacteria but also serve as a digestive aid, preventing “bad” bacteria overgrowth in addition to decreasing inflammation.
+In order to maximize one’s digestive health, many individuals consume probiotic supplements or specific probiotic-rich foods (i.e., live culture: kefir, yogurt, sauerkraut, etc.).
+While the knowledge regarding probiotic health continues to expand, many individuals are unaware that digestive health and probiotics are just as important for their pets as it is for them.
+The numerous benefits of probiotics in pets not only involve enrichment of “good” bacteria but also serve as a digestive aid, preventing “bad” bacteria overgrowth, in addition to decreasing inflammation.
 Although more research needs to be performed regarding probiotic supplementation in animals, there are several factors that pet owners should be cognizant of upon selecting the most appropriate probiotic supplement on the market.
-Factors for probiotic selection include: bacteria strains, dosage, and administration method.
-Although not a comprehensive list, pooch-specific, beneficial strains may include: Enterococcus faecium (strain SF68) and Bacillus coagulans.
-It must be noted, as with human health, tolerance and efficacy may vary among individual pets so it is important to work with their veterinarian to maximize health (3).
+Factors for probiotic selection include bacteria strains, dosage, and administration method.
+Although not a comprehensive list, beneficial strains may include: Enterococcus faecium (strain SF68) and Bacillus coagulans.
+It must be noted that, as with human health, tolerance and efficacy may vary among individual pets, so it is important to work with your veterinarian to maximize health.